 - Class 4 S: Scoped semi-auto 223 caliber rifles.

-- Class 5: Semi-auto rifle that has a caliber that does not fall into any of the other class like this.
+- Class 5: Semi-auto rifle not in any other other class.

 - Class 5 S: Scoped semi-auto rifles not in any other class.